kkoltun/dev_notes/java_persistence/hibernate/transactions_details.md

 1. What is the SessionFactory?
 2. What is the Session?
 3. What is the Unit of Work?
 Is it different than a physical database transaction?
+What is the scope of it?
 4. What is the session-per-operation pattern?
 5. What is the session-per-request pattern?
 6. What are *long coversations*, why do we need them?
 7. What is the naive impl. of *long conversations*?
 8. How *long conversations* can implemented safely in general?
 9. What are two patterns for implementing *long conversations*?
-What Hibernate features that help here?
+What Hibernate features help here?
-10.

-* What are the objects managing the session and transaction?
-* What is a scope of a unit of work?
-* Can a single Hibernate `Session` span several database transactions or is this a one-to-one relationship of scopes?
+10. What are common antipatterns and possible issues with `Session` objects (3 examples)?

 ### Objects